 A proactive risk culture creates a safe environment to openly acknowledge risk, proactively challenge decisions, and encourage discussion and learning from risk failures and solutions.
-Clearly defining the expected control of risk functions across the organization helps to shape the strategy, policies and values about risk clearly and consistently.
+Clearly defining the expected control of risk functions across the organization helps to shape the strategy, policies, and values about risk clearly and consistently.

 “The volatility and resulting change we’re seeing in the banking sector will force many banks to reprioritize which projects are now mission-critical,” said Irene Hendrick, Senior Vice President of Revenue at RGP.
-“This heightened risk environment underscores the importance of building strong lines of defense, and a major part of that is ensuring you have communicated the strategy, polices and values surrounding risk.”
+“This heightened risk environment underscores the importance of building strong lines of defense, and a major part of that is ensuring you have communicated the strategy, policies, and values surrounding risk.”

-To establish a proactive risk culture, organizations must display active participation in developing a clear understanding of their current behaviors and perceptions, the impact risks have on their business and how those risks interconnect.
+To establish a proactive risk culture, organizations must display active participation in developing a clear understanding of their current behaviors and perceptions, the impact risks have on their business, and how those risks interconnect.

 Conduct Regular Risk Assessments

 In its Auditing Liquidity Risk Management for Banks practice guide, the Institute of Internal Auditors (IIA) recommends that senior management should continuously review liquidity developments and report to the board on a regular basis.
 Routine, anonymous risk assessments make it possible for organizations to recalibrate perceptions they might otherwise overlook and avoid subjective or flawed assumptions that propagate biased behaviors.
-Transparent, unbiased insights are vital for making changes to corporate values, risk management processes, criteria for risk-thresholds and risk awareness.
+Transparent, unbiased insights are vital for making changes to corporate values, risk management processes, criteria for risk-thresholds, and risk awareness.
 This provides leaders and front-line managers with vital information about unhealthy risk behaviors and their potential impacts.